Saudi prince seeks Middle East leadership, independence with Xi's visit - ExBulletin

 The Saudi government did not respond to requests for comment on Xi’s visit and his schedule.

-In anger at US criticism of Riyadh’s human rights record, Prince Mohammed told The Atlantic magazine in March that he did not care whether US President Joe Biden had misunderstood things about him, saying Biden should focus on American interests.
+In anger at US criticism of Riyadh’s human rights record, Prince Mohammed said Atlantic magazine in March that he didn’t care if US President Joe Biden had misunderstood things about him, saying Biden should focus on America’s interests.

-He also suggested in remarks made by the Saudi news agency SPA the same month that if Riyadh aimed to strengthen its ties with Washington, it could also choose to reduce “our interests” – Saudi investments – in the United States.
+He also suggested in remarks made by the Saudi state news agency SPA the same month that while Riyadh aimed to strengthen ties with Washington, it could also choose to cut “our interests” in Saudi investments in the United States. .

 Saudi Arabia is deepening its economic ties with China.
 It is China’s top oil supplier, although Russia, another OPEC+ producer, has increased its share of the Chinese market with cheap fuel.